Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/configuration.md

 }
 ```

-Page changes are server-validated and synchronized to authorized viewers.
-The rotation timer holds for 10 seconds by default after an interaction.
-A candidate display must be within its interaction distance and camera angle, in the correct world context, and visible by line of sight when required.
+Page changes are server-validated and synchronized to clients.
+The rotation timer holds
+for 10 seconds by default after an interaction.
+A candidate display must be within its
+interaction distance and camera angle, in the correct world context, and visible by
+line of sight when required.

 ```lua
 Config.MapInteraction = {